Ysh21sa/Build-Gen-AI-With-Google-Gemini/README.md

 Application Development:

-Develop practical skills to build diverse generative AI applications such as text generation, image synthesis, and language translation.
+Developed practical skills to build diverse generative AI applications such as text generation, image synthesis, and language translation.
-Explore real-world examples and projects to solidify your understanding.
+Exploring real-world examples and projects to solidify the understanding.
 Integration and Deployment:

-Learn how to seamlessly integrate Google Gemini models into your existing systems.
+Learning how to seamlessly integrate Google Gemini models into the existing systems.
-Master the deployment of AI applications in cloud-based and on-premise environment
+Mastering the deployment of AI applications in cloud-based and on-premise environment